 Is a medical treatment in which an artificial filter outside the body is used to clean the blood.
 An access is needed to remove blood from the body to the machine which is attached to an artificial filter.
 Two needles are need for hemodialysis.
 One is to remove the blood through the access to the machine for filtering.
 Another needle is needed to return the filter blood back to the body.
 The blood is pumped passed a semipermeable artificial dialysis membrane called a dialyzer.
 Poisons and toxins removed through this method are diffused into a liquid called dialysate.
 The dialysate are then discarded along with the toxin; the purified blood is then return to the body.
 Because the patient’s blood is outside the body, for this process, the dialysis machine has a warmer to keep the blood at body temperature.
 Once the blood is outside the body in the tubing system, there is a tendency to form clots which can be fatal.
 A blood thinner called heparin is given to prevent the clotting in the plastic tubing.
 Hemodialysis can be done in three ways:

 In-center hemodialysis is usually done at a dialysis facility usually three to four times per week.
 These sessions last three to four hours and are done during the day.
 Nurses and technicians are involved in setting up and operating the dialysis machine.
-The main advantage of in-center hemodialysis are patients are able to meet nurses three times per week and emergency are address immediately, social support from in-center, and patients are not directly involved in their care.
+The main advantage of in-center hemodialysis are patients are able to meet nurses three times per week and emergencies are addressed immediately, social support from in-center, and patients are not directly involved in their care.
 The disadvantage of in-center hemodialysis are the treatment schedules are strict, lack of independence, are at high risk for nosocomial infection due to exposures to other patients, difficult traveling.
 Overall, hemodialysis as a modality has several disadvantages.

 Nocturnal hemodialysis is done at night in-center, sessions usually last six to eight hours during the night.
 Nurses and technicians operate the dialysis machine.
 The advantages and disadvantages for this modality are the same as in-center.